Prevent a Conviction With Phillip A. Linder

 Schedule Your Complimentary Legal Consultation

 If you’re facing charges of Medicare fraud, don’t waste time while the prosecution builds a case against you.
-Call the law firm of Phillip A. Linder to get the aggressive, experienced legal representation you need.
-You can reach our Dallas office at 214-252-9900 or our Allen office at 972-649-6490.
+Call The Linder Firm to get the aggressive, experienced legal representation you need.
+You can reach our Dallas office or our Allen office.
 We’re also available via email.